adityaghai07/ag-hindi-llm-tokenizer/README.md

 ___

 [NOTE]: There is nothing architecturally novel here.
 This outcome was expected since the tokenizer was trained only on the Devanagari script.
-The takeaway is that you do not always need a generalized solution—small, domain-specific approaches can sometimes outperform state-of-the-art systems.
+The takeaway is that you do not always need a generalized solution small, domain-specific approaches can sometimes outperform state-of-the-art systems.

 ***